signature-opensource/CK-TypeScript/CK.TypeScript/README.md

 package: the most often used ones are `[Requires<T1,...Tn>]`, `[RequiredBy<T1,...Tn>]` that define the requirements and `Package<TOwner>` that defines the ownership.
 The `[Children]` and `[Groups]` attributes can also be used.

-Resources are in "Res/" and "Res[After]" folders.
+Resources are in "Res/" and "Res[After]/" folders.
 They don't need to be declared on the C# side.
-The [TypeScriptFilesAttribute](TypeScriptFilesAttribute.cs) can be used to declare TypeScript type/symbol name that are exported by a resource file or to change the target folder of the resource.
+The [TypeScriptFilesAttribute](TypeScriptFilesAttribute.cs) can be used to declare TypeScript type/symbol name that are exported by a resource file.

 The [TypeScriptImportLibraryAttribute](TypeScriptImportLibraryAttribute.cs) is used to declare dependencies on npm packages.